-Trial counsel for Pratt & Whitney in environmental tort cases involving more than $1 billion in alleged property damage and personal injury claims arising out of the declaration of a “cancer cluster” in a neighborhood near Pratt & Whitney’s West Palm Beach facility.
-Defeated class certification (and excluded plaintiffs’ main expert) after a 5-day evidentiary hearing.
-Won summary judgment for two of the 21 related personal injury cases.
-The others have been stayed while one of the summary judgment orders is being appealed in the Eleventh Circuit.
+Trial counsel for Pratt & Whitney in environmental tort cases involving more than $1 billion in alleged property damage and personal injury claims arising out of the declaration of a "cancer cluster" in a neighborhood near Pratt & Whitney's West Palm Beach facility.
+Defeated class certification (and excluded plaintiffs' main expert) after a five-day evidentiary hearing.
+Won summary judgment for two of the twenty-one related personal injury cases.
+The others have been stayed while the summary judgment orders are being appealed in the Eleventh Circuit.
 Bartlit Beck is serving as appellate counsel.

 The Department of the Interior has since issued a final agency order denying a Native American tribe's challenge to Slawson's drilling permits.
 The tribe sought to challenge that order in the District Court for the District of Columbia.
 Bartlit Beck successfully moved to transfer the case to the District of North Dakota, where the case is now pending.

 Las Vegas Hepatitis C Litigation (District Court, Clark County Nevada)

 Trial counsel for defendants.
 Provided overall strategic direction in litigation encompassing over forty individual cases, pending before approximately twenty different judges in state court in Las Vegas.
 Plaintiffs were individuals who claimed to have contracted Hepatitis C during endoscopy procedures performed at clinics that were on defendants' networks of approved healthcare providers.
 Defendants were health plans and other entities affiliated with UnitedHealthcare.

 - Martin v.
 Pacificare of Nevada